Mechan Controls Ltd: History

 2014 – Nat West / UKTI Export Marketing award – Mechan Controls Won regional award from Nat West & UKTI for marketing initiatives

-2013 – Safety seminars – Joining, Phoenix Contact GmbH, one of Germanys largest automation and controls manufacturers and TUV Laidler, leading test house and safety audit company, Mechan started a series of safety seminars around the country.
+2013 – Safety seminars – Mechan started a series of safety seminars around the country.
 Inviting engineers to come and learn but also to come and discuss the implementation and application of the new safety standards

-2012 – HE Series – Many new product along the way but the HE Series brings a combination of simple magnetic and robust electronic safety switching together producing a low cost reliable safety switch.
+2012 – HE Series – The introduction of the HE Series brings a combination of coded magnetic and robust solid state, shock proof safety switching together producing a low cost reliable safety switch.

 2011 – Japan – Manufacturing giant AZBIL ( Previously Yamatake ) required a new supplier for non-contact safety switches.
 After several months discussions, meetings and very detailed quality audits Mechan was chosen as the new supplier.

 2009 – Post Office – Mechan largest single contract to date just as the recession hit.
 14,000 safety switches delivered in 9 months to the UK Post Office

 2007 – USA – Second major private label agreement with USA’s leading safety company Scientific Technology Inc. Later to become OMRON STI